Bible Studies & Discussion Groups

 Biblical Hebrew, Simplified: Language Insights to Deepen Your Bible Study

-Nov 16-23.
-Many of us read our Bibles in Englist and other modern languages.
+Many of us read our Bibles in English and other modern languages.
 We may be curious about Hebrew and Greek, the languages of the Bible, and how knowledge of those languages could help us understand the Bible in a different way.
 At the same time, we may not wish to spend a year or more learning a new alphabet and memorizing vocabulary!
-That’s where this class comes in-to give you some tools and examples to understand just enough Biblical Hebrew to add powerful meaning to your study of the Old Testament.
+That’s where this class comes in — to give you some tools and examples to understand just enough Biblical Hebrew to add powerful meaning to your study of the Old Testament.
+Walk-ins welcom, no registration needed.

 Discussion Groups